chipperdoodles/3color/HOWTO.md

 * published is the date you post it in yyyy-mm-dd
 * modified is the date if you want to post changes to the file.
 Not currently used, in here as a just in case, fill in the value of the published date
 * page_type is the type of this page.
 Available choices are: book, news, single_page. note that the files must be saved in the appropriate directory. book in your content/books directory, news in your content/instance directory, single_page in your content/single_page dir.
 * book: is where you fill out info for your book pages.
+    * Title is the name of your book or comic
+    * chapter number is the chapter number as a whole number (1,2,3, etc..)
+    * page_number is the page number as a whole number.
+As of now page numbers do not reset for chapters.
+So if you have five pages in the first chapter, the first page of chapter 2 will be page 6.
-Title is book title, chapter is chapter number, page_number is the page number and image is the name of your comic image file uploaded in your instance/images folder. (chapter and page_number are integers and image has to include your filename extension such as .png or .jpg)
+    * image is the name of your comic image file uploaded in your instance/images folder.
+It must include the file extension. (.jpg, .png, etc)
 * menu is a True or False statement.
 If marked true and entry for this page will be automatically added to the main menu
 * version is 0.1 for now and represents the version of 3color the file was built with, hopefully making migration easier if there are bigger changes